aleprada/exposed-assets/README.md

 of correlating(-a) the banner of each host with a list of keywords (config->config_files->alerts_keywords).
 In case of a match, the alerts can be **shown on the screen (-v)** and/or **sent to a MISP instance(-m)**.

+In order to avoid duplicated alerts on your MISP instance, the tool saves the alerts in a SQLite database for checking if the alerts was already sent to MISP.

 **Usage**

 Looking for IT/OT exposed assets.